 Before setting off, be sure to research your ideal campground.
 Whether it’s a secluded forest clearing, a scenic lakeside spot, or a family-friendly park, knowing what to expect is key.

-A comprehensive checklist is essential in ensuring you have everything you need.
+A comprehensive checklist is essential in ensuring you have everything you need for your camping trip.
 Here are some suggestions:

 • A sturdy tent